thesunRider/ESP32-visual-assistant/README.md

 # Ware It ESP32S3

-## Project Requirements for ESP32-S3 Device:
+### Project Requirements for ESP32-S3 Device:

-Audio Playback:
+- Audio Playback:

-Support audio playback via a speaker.
+	- Support audio playback via a speaker.
-Include an amplifier and necessary components for speaker output.
+	- Include an amplifier and necessary components for speaker output.

-Battery Charging:
+- Battery Charging:

-Integrate a rechargeable battery with efficient charging and power management.
+	- Integrate a rechargeable battery with efficient charging and power management.
-Include a charging IC for Li-ion/Li-poly batteries, supporting both charging and power distribution to the ESP32-S3.
+	- Include a charging IC for Li-ion/Li-poly batteries, supporting both charging and power distribution to the ESP32-S3.

-Connectivity:
+- Connectivity:

-Enable Wi-Fi and Bluetooth (including BLE) for app connectivity and efficient power use.
+	- Enable Wi-Fi and Bluetooth (including BLE) for app connectivity and efficient power use.

-Camera Integration:
+- Camera Integration:

-Include a camera module for image/video capture, compatible with the ESP32-S3.
+	- Include a camera module for image/video capture, compatible with the ESP32-S3.

-Microphone Control:
+- Microphone Control:

-Add a physical button to control the microphone (e.g., mute/unmute), connected to the ESP32-S3 GPIO.
+	- Add a physical button to control the microphone (e.g., mute/unmute), connected to the ESP32-S3 GPIO.
-Provide feedback (e.g., LED indicator) for microphone status.
+	- Provide feedback (e.g., LED indicator) for microphone status.

-Enclosure:
+- Enclosure:

-Design a compact, 3D-printed enclosure with ports (e.g., USB) and heat dissipation as needed.
+	- Design a compact, 3D-printed enclosure with ports (e.g., USB) and heat dissipation as needed.

-Current Status:
+### Current Status:
-Firmware tested on ESP32-S3 Xiao Sense with Audio BFF amplifier.
-Ready to design and manufacture the PCB and enclosure.
+Firmware tested on ESP32-S3 Xiao Sense with Audio BFF amplifier by client .

+## Technicals
 Language: C++ -> Need to create testcases for harware \
-Folder Structure Required:
+Folder Structure :
 - Kicad
 	- Test (First Prototype)
 	- Main (Main Prototype)